Updated: Jan 2, 2022

 1. You are in good company!
 Many successful people have OCD.
-From David Beckham to Cameron Diaz.
-I would place a large bet that a greater proportion of the world’s most successful people have strong OCD traits, just like you.
+From David Beckham to Camilla Cabello and Lele Pons.
+I would be prepared to bet that a large proportion of the world’s most successful people have strong OCD traits, just like you.
 Their obsessiveness drives them to be successful.
 If it is channeled correctly, your need for perfection, attention to detail, foresight and intuition can set you ahead of the rest.

 3. It’s good to talk!
 For every one of us who ‘comes out’ about OCD and generally, mental health issues, the more people will feel able to follow suit.
 Even if one person feels able to open up as a result of your actions, it’s progress.
 When I made an appearance on TV, the show’s driver, producer and researcher admitted that they have OCD.
 Opening up is contagious.

 People with OCD are good people!
 Believe me, I’ve worked in this area for 15 years and the OCD mindset tends to be sensitive, honest, kind, communicative, responsible/accountable (sometimes overly), empathetic, creative, detailed (again, often overly) and intuitive.
 Correctly managed, these are positive and admirable traits in any human being and ones that contribute to society.